newwayland/baseline-economy/notes/issues.md

 ## Bootstrap Issues (t=0)

 - The initial values of the wage rate, goods price, inventory, and liquidity for Firms are not specified.

 - The initial values of the reservation wage and liquidity for Households are not specified.

-- If there is no liquidity put into the system, nothing happens.
-Liquidity is exogenous to the model
+- Liquidity is exogenous to the model.

-- Adding household liquidity at 1 fails to start the model
+- Equation `(5)` implies that the intial value of the wage rate has to be supplied and it must be greater than zero.

-- Adding both household and firm liquidity at 1 fails to start the model
+- Equation `(6)` and `(7)` imply that and intial value for the current demand has to be supplied and it must be greater than zero.

-- Adding liquidity at 10000 for both households and firms fails to start the model.
+- Equation `(10)` implies that the intial value of the goods price has to be supplied and it must be greater than zero.

 ## Assumptions stated in paper